w3c/cogai/agents/README.md

 See [Bridging the data gap between children and large language models](https://osf.io/qzbgx/download/), 2023, Michael C. Frank

 Learning can be viewed as a combination of observation, instruction, experience and reflection.
-Cognitive agents can benefit from experience in trying to solve problems, rather than relying only on autoregressive training, i.e. masking to predict the next word given only the previous words.
+Cognitive agents can benefit from experience in trying to solve problems, guided by step by step examples, rather than relying only on autoregressive training, i.e. masking to predict the next word given only the previous words.
 I want to explore this using reinforcement learning, along with some measure of reflective thinking.

 My first thought was to look at teaching materials for young children, and to consider the potential for using suitably prompted LLMs to generate training examples that can be supplemented as needed.
 Unfortunately, the generated examples assume a breadth of knowledge that implies a much larger dataset than is practical for my initial work.
 Moreover, the teaching materials make frequent use of pictures and physical manipulation, something far too ambitious for my purpose.